Phil-Mart/CryptoClustering/README.md

 * Colorred the points with the labels found using K-means and add the "coin_id" as a hover column.
 * Optimized clusters with Principal Component Analysis.
 * Plotted and overlapped both models to compare effiencies of models and elbow curves.

+# Conclusion

+After visually analyzing the cluster analysis results, the impact of using fewer features to cluster the data using K-Means in a PCA model resulted in two distinct clusters that are closer to each other than the original model.
+Only one coin represents group 2 & 3's clusters in the PCA scatter plot.